pixelfactoryio/react-native-pixfactory-accordion/README.md

 *Animated Accordion component for React Native using react-native-collapsible* [https://github.com/oblador/react-native-collapsible]()

-This component is heavily inspired by the `<Accordion />` component shiped with react-native-collapsible.
+This component is heavily inspired by the `<Accordion />` component shiped with [https://github.com/oblador/react-native-collapsible](react-native-collapsible).
 The inspiration to make this component came from this one [https://github.com/naoufal/react-native-accordion](), but as react-native-collapsible is using `Animated`, I decided to write my own component based on `<Collapsible />`.

 ## Installation